ishbguy/rclone-sync/README.md

 [licsvg]: https://img.shields.io/badge/license-MIT-green.svg
 [lic]: https://github.com/ishbguy/rclone-sync/blob/master/LICENSE

 A bidirectional sync tool using rclone and implemented in shell.
+The sync algorithms reference from [cjnaz/rclonesync-V2](https://github.com/cjnaz/rclonesync-V2). which is a good choice for a Python version.

 ## Table of Contents